On growth of cocycles of isometric representations on $L^p$-spaces: Equivariant compression of cocycles and drift

 \subsection{Large equivariant compression}

 We will now prove Theorem \ref{Intro: Compression implies drift=0}.

-\begin{proof}[Proof of Theorem \ref{Intro: Compression implies drift=0}] Let $G$ be a unimodular compactly generated locally compact group and suppose that there exists a unitary representation $\pi$ and a 1-cocycle $b \in Z^1(G, \pi)$ such that:
+\begin{proof}[Proof of Theorem \ref{Intro: Compression implies drift=0}] Let $G$ be a compactly generated locally compact group and suppose that there exist a continuous isometric representation $\pi : G \to \mathcal{O}(E)$ on a $q$-uniformly smooth Banach space $E$ and a 1-cocycle $b \in Z^1(G, \pi)$ such that:

-The fact that $l(\mu) = 0$ is just the contrapositive of Proposition \ref{Upper bound for compression}.
+The contrapositive of Proposition \ref{Upper bound for compression} allows one to conclude that $l(\mu) = 0$.
 If $G$ is a discrete group, it is classical to show that $l(\mu) = 0$ implies that $(G, \mu)$ has the Liouville property.
 For example, this can be shown as a combination of \cite[1.1]{kaimanovich-vershik} and the computation in \cite[Section 4]{karlsson-ledrappier-drift}.

 If $G$ is a compactly generated locally compact group, one can define the asymptotic entropy $h(\mu)$ of the random walk driven by $\mu$ by using densities as in \cite[Section III]{derriennic-entropie}.
 One can reproduce the argument of \cite[Section 4]{karlsson-ledrappier-drift} in the locally compact case to show that the condition $l(\mu) = 0$ still implies that $h(\mu) = 0$.
 We obtain that $(G, \mu)$ has the Liouville property using \cite[Théorème p.255]{derriennic-entropie}. \end{proof}